Google Maps Scraper Pricing Compared (2026): Free Tiers and Hidden Costs

 BasedOnBusiness

-BasedOnBusiness uses a strictly flat model: 1 credit = 1 business record, regardless of how many fields come back.
-No per-field charges, no task multipliers, no compute surprises, and credits never expire.
-The free tier is 50 credits with no credit card required, so you can run a real search and see the data quality before paying anything.
+BasedOnBusiness uses a strictly flat model on monthly subscription plans: 1 credit = 1 business record, regardless of how many fields come back.
+No per-field charges, no task multipliers, no compute surprises, and enrichment (published emails, social profiles, tech stack) is included rather than billed as an add-on.
+Credits refresh each billing month.
+Every plan starts with a 7-day free trial, so you can run a real search and see the data quality; cancel within 7 days for a refund of unused credits if it isn't for you.

 Where the Hidden Costs Hide